ropensci/SymbiotaR2/paper.md

 # Summary

-`SymbiotaR2` is an R [@R2018] package for easily accessing and handling specimen-based Symbiota2 data within an R environment.
-This allows anyone to establish a connection to a Symbiota2 database anywhere and download digitized biological collection data from that database.
-The downloaded data can then be manipulated in the R environment for the purpose of whatever analysis is being conducted.
+`SymbiotaR2` is an R [@R2018] package for easily accessing and handling specimen-based Symbiota2 data within an R environment, allowing anyone to download digitized biological collection data from any established database.
+Symbiota2 is the updated version of Symbiota [Symbiota2014], a widely used software platform that grants access to data from hundreds of museums and herbaria across the United States.
+Through a complete refactoring of the Symbiota code, the structure of Symbiota2 places an emphasis on modularity and accessibility.

-For instance, the code below demonstrates a user accessing a particular Symbiota2 database and pulling coordinate and trait values associated with a certain database entry.
+The code below provides and example of a user accessing a Symbiota2 database and pulling coordinate and trait values associated with a certain database entry.
 The specification of the `url` argument allows for users to use whatever web address corresponds to the webpage hosting the API of the Symbiota2 database of interest.
-Then, through using two separate commands (Coordinates and Traits), data regarding a particular entry within the database is pulled into R.
+Then, through using two separate commands (`Coordinates` and `Traits`), data regarding a particular entry within the database is pulled into R.
 ```{R}
 # Specify web address from which to access Symbiota2 API